Naïve quality assurance

 Nothing is wrong when used in the right place at the right time.

 Production lines and mass manufacturing are one thing.

-Knowledge workers and professional service provision is another
+Knowledge work and professional service provision is another.

 Many businesses do not deliver products whose quality can be assessed on the way to delivery.